 2.11.3 Procurement of kitchen devices through convergence or community/CSR.

-No other funds are available for procurement of Kitchen Devices through convergence or community/CSR.
+No fund has been provided in order to the procurement of Kitchen Devices through convergence or community/CSR.

 2.11.4 Availability of eating plates in the schools.
 Source of funding of eating plates.